 Step 2: For any sessions you don't recognise, or any that are very old, then click the 3 vertical buttons icon over to the right and simply select "Log Out".

 4. Set Trusted Contacts

-Whilst not a feature that will prevent hackers from breaking in, Trusted Contacts is extremely useful for helping you recover access to your account again should you ever lose your password.
-Whilst you're reviewing your other Facebook security settings, you might as well set this too!
+Whilst not a feature that will prevent hackers from breaking in, Trusted Contacts is extremely useful for helping you get back into your account again should you ever lose access.
+Whilst you're reviewing your other Facebook account settings, you might as well set this too!